-Right before Christmas, I posted a personal essay called "I May Never Find Love — & That Has To Be Okay" about how I’m slowly, but surely, getting over my fear of dying alone.
+Right before Christmas of last year, I posted a personal essay called "I May Never Find Love — & That Has To Be Okay" about how I’m slowly, but surely, getting over my fear of dying alone.
 I never thought I’d get the response that I did.
 Hundreds of you took to the comments, pouring your hearts out about your own vulnerabilities and fears.
 I had people blowing up my DMs on Instagram and Twitter, sliding into my Facebook messages, and sending me email after email.

 I read every single comment.
 And then I ugly-cried in my pajamas while pacing my apartment, gobsmacked by the beauty of it all.
 Then I read every single comment again.
 And that’s when I saw a theme appear: SO many of us feel alone because we’re the only single people in our friend group.
 It was something I saw commenters lament over and over again.
 There were dozens of women who claimed to feel alienated because their girlfriends were either in relationships or married.